ratpack/ratpack/ratpack-manual/src/content/chapters/16-testing.md

 Ratpack integration tests are tests that test a subset of application components, via the HTTP interface.

-The [`EmbeddedApp`](api/ratpack/test/embed/EmbeddedApp.html) fixture facilitates constructing an ad-hoc application that responds to real HTTP requests.
+The [`EmbeddedApp`](api/ratpack/test/embed/EmbeddedApp.html) fixture facilitates constructing an ad,hoc application that responds to real HTTP requests.
 In the context of integration testing, it is typically used to glue together a specific combination of application components to test.

 As it constructs a real Ratpack application, it can also be used for testing implementations of Ratpack extension points such as [`Renderer`](api/ratpack/render/Renderer.html), [`Parser`](api/ratpack/parse/Parser.html) and [`ConfigurableModule`](api/ratpack/guice/ConfigurableModule.html).